The Referencing@Portsmouth interactive guide helps you to reference your sources correctly. Please read our overview

 Which Reference Style Should I Use?

-- If writing about law and asked to use footnotes or if writing for a qualifying law degree use the OSCOLA referencing style
+- If writing about law, or for a qualifying law degree, and asked for footnotes use the OSCOLA style

 - The School of Pharmacy & Biomedical Sciences uses the Vancouver style

 - History units taught in the School of Social, Historical & Literary Studies use the Chicago 16th ed. style.
 Guidance is available from The Chicago Manual of Style Online.